Classification of Rigid Irregular $G_2$-Connections: The Katz-Arinkin Algorithm for Rigid Connections

 where $\tau$ is the Fourier transform coordinate and $\theta=\tau^{-1}$.
 In a similar fashion define for $s\in \IC^*$ transforms

-where $\E^{s/\theta}$ denotes again an exponential system.
+where $\E^{s/\theta}$ denotes as before the rank one connection with solution $e^{s/\theta}$.
 Recall that there also is a transform $\F^{(\infty,\infty)}$ which is of no interest to us, as it only applies to connections of slope larger than one.
 For details on this transform we refer to \cite[Section 3.]{BlochEsnault04}.
 There are also transforms $\F^{(\infty,s)}$ which are inverse to $\F^{(s,\infty)}$, see \cite[Section 1]{Sa08}.
 For the local Fourier transforms Sabbah computed explicitly how the elementary modules introduced in the first section behave.
-By abuse of notation we will write

-with $M$ being a holonomic $D$-module on $\A^1$.
 The most important tool for controlling the formal type under Fourier transform is the formal stationary phase formula of López. \begin{thm}[\cite{Lo04}, Section 1] Let $M$ be a holonomic $D$-module on $\A^1$ with finite singularities $\Sigma$.
 There is an isomorphism

 \end{thm} Let $M$ be a holonomic $\IC[[t]]\langle\partial_t\rangle$-module and choose an extension $\M$ as before.
 The formal type at infinity of the Fourier transform of this module is the local Fourier transform $\F^{(0,\infty)}(M)$.
 By [Sabbah, 5.7.], the local Fourier transform $\F^{(0,\infty)}(M)$ of a regular holonomic $\IC[[t]]\langle\partial_t\rangle$-module $M$ is the connection associated to the space of vanishing cycles $(\phi_tM,T)$ where $T=\id+\can\circ\var$. \begin{thm}[\cite{Sa08}, Section 5] Let $\El(\rho, \varphi, R)$ be any elementary $\KK$-module with irregular connection.
 Recall that